 - Botox, etc.

 - Special Needs Patients

 …a section on technology under services, as well.
 FAQs, before-and-after photos, and testimonials work well on services pages.

 This section can include PDF forms for your new patients, as well as insurance, payment, and financing information.
 You might offer your office hours and email address in this section.

 Your smile gallery should feature YOUR patients, not stock photos.
-The best galleries have testimonials, close up before-and-after shots, and an after headshot.
+The best galleries have testimonials, close-up before-and-after shots, and an after headshot.
 You can post videos of patient testimonials on this page, as well.
 A case description with links to the services mentioned is also a great idea.
-Your gallery can be a flash animation or static photos.
+Your gallery can be a flash animation, videos, or static photos.

 For SEO, for constant contact with your patients, and to keep your site looking fresh, a blog is a must.
 Do not, however, start a blog and abandon it.
 Hire Identiwrite Creative to write blogs for you if you do not have time.

 What other pages might I need?
-It’s nice to have a page for parents and for kids, especially if you’re a family dentist.
-These should be separate from the services pages.
+If you’re a family dentist, it’s nice to have a page for parents and for kids, separate from the services pages.
 The parents page can talk about how you make dentistry easy for busy families, and your policy for seeing children.
 The kids’ page can have videos and games, photos of your play area, and even color sheets to print.

-Testimonials is a good page if you don’t incorporate it with before-and-after photos in the gallery.
+Testimonials make a good page if you don’t incorporate them with before-and-after photos in the gallery.
 Whether you use photos of notes your patients sent you, or you prefer video testimonials, be sure to add a typed version.
 Search engines only read live text, not videos and images.